-In 1995 I was a virtual policeman for Total Entertainment Network (TEN).
+In 1995 I became a virtual policeman for Total Entertainment Network (TEN).
 Policing game rooms for the first multiplayer commercial game network on the internet, was both rewarding and disturbing.
 Could not believe 12 and 13 year old kids knew such language, most of which was misspelled.
 Oh, yes they had to type their swear words back then.

 I did the only thing I could do, I took my web site underground.
 I named it something completely obscure like TEN Documentation and hide the link in the Advertise on TEN page.
 Since it was a local site contained on my computer, it’s long gone.
 I wish I backed it up and took it with me.